 The implementation of the future REDD+ strategy will be carried out by the sector ministers and by governmental agencies, in function of their specialties.
 In contrast, all sectors, as well as specialized agencies (CONAC, etc.) will be affected by the implementation of actions allowing the state of governance to be improved.

 During the preparatory phase, Cameroon will not be limited to constructing its strategy.
-Cameroon will implement REDD+ pilot projects to make the REDD+ concept reality, in order to draw information from concrete actions, the basis for the implementation of the strategy.
+Cameroon will implement REDD+ pilot projects in all agroecological zones and taking into account all identified potential strategy options to make the REDD+ concept reality, in order to draw information from concrete actions, the basis for the implementation of the strategy.